Cuimhne Carers Project

 Access resources, webinars and an online forum for carers.Find out more

 Thank you for signing up to our mailing list.

 Central to our plan is to support family carers as well as individuals who may have some form of memory loss, this is why we have created the Cuimhne Carers Project, here you will find access to recorded webinars, reminiscence resources We have some links to for advice on financial support here.

-Watch our new video ‘My Story’, which is to help carers and family members use a forthcoming Memory Book to support people with memory loss and dementia.
+Watch our new video ‘My Story’, which is to help carers and family members use our Memory Book to support people with memory loss and dementia.
 Contact Cuimhne to find out more about our memory book.

 The 2011 Census identified the Irish as having the oldest aged profile than any other ethnic group in Britain.
 Out of 500,000 in the group, 204,000 are over the age of 60 with a further 80,000 between the ages of 50 and 60 years.
 11% of the Irish community identified as being a family carer – many carers are elders with health needs.